team-phteven/T3-A2-Part-B/README.md

 ### How was Mongoose used in the project?

 Mongoose was used to create schemas for the models in the app (User, Conversation, Message) and the relations between them.
+It also has some useful functions for querying and 'populating' data that were utilized a lot throughout development of the app.

 ## Bcrypt